Josefina de Vasconcellos: Biography

 In 1977, the department of peace studies at Bradford University commissioned a sculpture that de Vasconcellos entitled Reunion.
-After its restoration in 1994 it was renamed Reconciliation and in 1995, to mark the 50th anniversary of the end of World War II, bronze casts of this sculpture were placed in the ruins of Coventry Cathedral and in the Hiroshima Peace Park in Japan.
+After its restoration in 1994 it was renamed Reconciliation, and in 1995, to mark the 50th anniversary of the end of World War II, bronze casts of this sculpture were placed in the ruins of Coventry Cathedral and in the Hiroshima Peace Park in Japan.
 An additional cast is in the grounds of Stormont in Belfast.
 To mark the opening of the rebuilt German Reichstag building in 1999, another cast was placed as part of the Berlin Wall memorial.

 Throughout her life de Vasconcellos undertook numerous large commissions often carved in a flowing, naturalistic style.
 This contrasted with the more abstract styles of, for example Henry Moore and Barbara Hepworth. de Vasconcellos' subjects were frequently religious and many of her sculptures are in parish churches and cathedrals around Britain, including the cathedrals in Blackburn, Bristol, Carlisle, Gloucester, Liverpool, Norwich and Wells and in parishes such as St Bees Priory and St Mary's Church, Warrington.
 The National Art Gallery in Rio de Janeiro, Sheffield Art Galleries, Glasgow Art Galleries and the Civic Centre in Southampton all hold examples of her work.

-de Vasconcellos was also an active member of the Royal Society of Sculptors for much of her career.
+De Vasconcellos was an active member of the Royal Society of Sculptors for much of her career.